gurveergirn/Currency-Exchange/README.md

-The Currency Exchange System is a web application built using Node.js, Express, SQLite, and Tailwind CSS to provide users with an easy-to-use platform for currency conversions.
+The Currency Exchange App is a web application built using Node.js, Express, SQLite, and Tailwind CSS to provide users with an easy-to-use platform for currency conversions.
 The system dynamically fetches live exchange rates from an external API and allows users to convert between multiple global currencies.
-It also keeps a record of recent transactions for reference.
+It also keeps a record of recent Conversions for reference.

 Key Features:
 Dynamic Currency Conversion:
 Supports multiple currencies, including USD, CAD, EUR, GBP, INR, JPY, and more.